Your Demise

 Your Demise is a British hardcore punk band from St Albans, England, formed in 2004.
 They shared stages and toured worldwide with the likes of Comeback Kid, Basement, Trapped Under Ice, Man Overboard, Enter Shikari, Parkway Drive, A Day to Remember and Bring Me the Horizon.
 On 22 September 2008, the band confirmed that they had signed a deal with Visible Noise.
 The band played their final gig at The London Underworld on 15 March 2014, after announcing in 2013 that they would be parting ways in March.
 They reunited for a one-off benefit show for The Ghost Inside in 2015.
 They reunited again for the anniversary of The Kids We Used to Be, but the shows were postponed due to the COVID-19 situation.
-The original singer (George Noble) reformed the band under the name Your Demise 2004.
+The original singer (George Noble) continues the band under the name Your Demise 2004.

 History

 The band was formed in 2004 with them playing shows at the horn & St Albans youth club, The Pioneer Club.
 Various demos and EPs were recorded and handed out for free over the next couple of years until You Only Make Us Stronger was recorded and self-released by the band on Mind Rugby Records.
 This was followed by The Blood Stays on the Blade, released by Thirty Days of Night Records in 2008.